container based virtualization

 Cisco Switch Virtualization: The additional overhead

 When designing Cisco switch virtualization, you need to consider the additional overhead.
-There are additional 24 bytes overhead for the GRE header, so it may be the case that the forwarding router may break the datagram into two fragments, so the packet may not be larger than the outgoing interface MTU.
+There are a further 24 bytes overhead for the GRE header, so it may be the case that the forwarding router may break the datagram into two fragments, so the packet may not be larger than the outgoing interface MTU.
 To resolve the fragmentation issue, you can correctly configure MTU, MSS, and Path MTU parameters on the outgoing and intermediate routers.

 MPLS/VPN, on the other hand, is a different beast.
 It requires signaling to distribute labels and build an end-to-end Label Switched Path ( LSP ).
 The label distribution can be done with BGP+label, LDP, and RSVP.
 Unlike GRE tunnels, MPLS VPNs do not have to manage multiple point-to-point tunnels to provide a full mesh of connectivity.
 Instead, they are used for connectivity, and packets’ labels provide traffic separation.